choyt/react-accessible-components/README.md

 * Shift + Left Arrow: Extends selection one cell to the left.
 * Shift + Down Arrow: Extends selection one cell down.
 * Shift + Up Arrow: Extends selection one cell Up.

-### NOTE
-See Global Recommendations for cut, copy and paste key assignments.

 ## Layout Grids for Grouping Widgets
 The grid pattern can be used to group a set of interactive elements, such as links, buttons, or checkboxes.
 Since only one element in the entire grid is included in the tab sequence, grouping with a grid can dramatically reduce the number of tab stops on a page.
 This is especially valuable if scrolling through a list of elements dynamically loads more of those elements from a large data set, such as in a continuous list of suggested products on a shopping site.
 If elements in a list like this were in the tab sequence, keyboard users are effectively trapped in the list.
 If any elements in the group also have associated elements that appear on hover, the grid pattern is also useful for providing keyboard access to those contextual elements of the user interface.